mrmartineau/zander.wtf-2017/_posts/2012-05-08-the-choreographic-grid-a-css-grid-for-content-interdigitation.md

 layout: post
 title: "The Choreographic Grid - a CSS grid for content interdigitation"
 categories:
+- Code
+- CSS
-- Sublime Text
+- Responsive
 link: https://github.com/mrmartineau/sublimetextsetup
 ---

-After having read Trent Walton's article on [Content Choreography](http://trentwalton.com/2011/07/14/content-choreography/) again & working on a number of responsive sites, I felt that the current group of CSS grids was lacking in this department - [so I created my own](https://github.com/mrmartineau/Choreographic-Grid)
+After having read Trent Walton's article on [Content Choreography](http://trentwalton.com/2011/07/14/content-choreography/) again & working on a number of responsive sites, I felt that the current group of CSS grids was lacking in this department - [so I created my own](https://github.com/mrmartineau/Choreographic-Grid).

 It is definitely a work in progress & there are still features I would like to add but I thought I should get a sense check from you guys to see if its worth pursuing.